ioncakephper/test-weaver/README.md

 - **Reliable Documentation Links**: An automated link checker (`npm run docs:links`) that scans all Markdown files for broken hyperlinks, ensuring your documentation remains professional and trustworthy.
 - **Professional Release Workflow**: Integrated `standard-version` to automate version bumping and `CHANGELOG.md` generation based on the Conventional Commits specification.
 - **Automated GitHub Releases**: A GitHub Action that automatically creates a new release on GitHub with generated notes whenever a version tag is pushed.
 - **One-Command Pre-Commit Preparation**: A single `npm run ready` command that formats, lints, and updates all documentation, guaranteeing every commit is clean, consistent, and professional.
+This command is designed to be run before every commit.
 - **Robust Project Defaults**: Thoughtfully pre-configured with `.gitignore`, `.prettierignore`, and a ready-to-use Continuous Integration (CI) workflow for GitHub Actions.
+- **Automated Dependency Updates**: Dependabot integration to keep your dependencies up-to-date and secure.

 ## 🚀 Getting Started